chivoi/chivoi/README.md

 I'm Ana, a full stack software engineer.

-👩‍💻  Coder Academy bootcamp graduate, Software Engineering intern at Zendesk.
+👩‍💻  Coder Academy bootcamp graduate, Associate Software Engineer at Zendesk.

 🤖  Passionate about technology, bringing positive change to the future, as well as increasing diversity and inclusivity in tech.